-TPanel supports currently only one touch gesture to open the setup dialog.
+TPanel supports currently the pinch gesture and the swipe gestures.
 With a pinch gesture it is possible to open the setup dialog.
 It can be used on any device with a touch screen.
+The swipe gestures are send as such to a NetLinx and it's up to you to do something with it.